Za'atar: Botany and species

 Several aromatic plants from the Lamiaceae family are identified as za'atar across the Middle East.
 The primary species include Origanum syriacum, known regionally as Bible hyssop, Arabic oregano, or wild marjoram.
 This plant, along with its close relatives Origanum vulgare (European oregano) and Origanum majorana (sweet marjoram), forms the botanical basis for za'atar preparations, though these species are frequently confused due to their similar characteristics.

 The designation "za'atar" extends to other aromatic plants, including Thymbra spicata, a Levantine native cultivated in North America by Lebanese and Syrian immigrant communities since the 1940s.
 Another significant variety, Thymus capitatus (also classified as Satureja capitata), grows throughout the Mediterranean Middle East and holds particular cultural significance in Palestine, where thyme remains deeply tied to local culinary traditions.

 Regional terminology sometimes includes Origanum vulgare under the name "wild za'atar" (زعتر بري), though it is more commonly known internationally as European oregano or wild marjoram.
-This species thrives across Lebanon, Syria, Jordan, Israel, and Palestine, where it contributes to distinctive local variations of the spice mixture.
+This species thrives across Lebanon, Syria, Jordan, and Palestine, where it contributes to distinctive local variations of the spice mixture.